 If an update is listed, tap it.

-One thing to keep in mind is that the Fitbit app needs to have permission to run in the background, or it won’t work correctly – be it for updates or other features.
+One thing to remember is that the Fitbit app needs permission to run in the background, or it won’t work correctly – be it for updates or other features.

 So, this may be worth checking out as well.